pmacom/dclconnect-utils/README.md

 npm install @dcl/ecs-scene-utils
 ```

 2.)
-In your `tsconfig.json` - add a new `path` that points to BOTH the dclconnect package AND the ecs-scene-utils libraries.
+In your `tsconfig.json` - add a new `path` that points to BOTH the dclconnect package AND the ecs-scene-utils libraries

 3.)
 Also be sure to add the `include` path.
 You do not need to alter anything else in this file.
-The code below is what it should look like after a brand new `dcl init` project is created.
+The code below is what it should look like after a brand new `dcl init` project is created

 ```json
 {